SaraGhabri/FungiMachineLearning/README.md

 ## 🧠 Why MobileNetV2?

-You absolutely worked with a **Convolutional Neural Network (CNN)** in this project.
+We absolutely worked with a **Convolutional Neural Network (CNN)** in this project.

-Even though you used **MobileNetV2**, which is a pre-trained model from TensorFlow/Keras, it is fundamentally a deep CNN architecture.
+Even though we used **MobileNetV2**, which is a pre-trained model from TensorFlow/Keras, it is fundamentally a deep CNN architecture.
 Specifically:

 - **MobileNetV2** is a lightweight CNN designed for mobile and embedded vision applications.
 - It uses **depthwise separable convolutions**, **inverted residual blocks**, and **linear bottlenecks** to reduce computational cost while maintaining performance.

-In your case, you likely used **transfer learning**, meaning you took this CNN's pre-trained convolutional base and either:
+In our case, we used **transfer learning**, meaning we took this CNN's pre-trained convolutional base and either:
-- Fine-tuned its last layers on your fungal dataset, **or**
+- Fine-tuned its last layers on our fungal dataset, **or**
 - Froze the base and added custom fully connected layers for classification.

 ### ❓Other Models Considered